 This is the major update to the County’s West Slope Transportation CIP and TIM Fee Program.

 TIM fees are collected to offset the costs of impacts to the transportation system created by new development.
-Consistent with state law and General Plan policies, the County has minor updates to the TIM fee program every year and major updates approximately every five years to ensure they are appropriate and reasonable based on current market conditions and costs of construction/investment.
+Consistent with state law and General Plan policies, the County has minor updates to the TIM Fee program every year and major updates approximately every five years to ensure they are appropriate and reasonable based on current market conditions and costs of construction/investment.
+Effective with the 2020 Major Update, the program name has been changed to the Traffic Impact Fee, or TIF, Program.

 The TIM Fees are based on planned development assumed to occur in the County’s adopted General Plan, the total cost of transportation improvements needed to accommodate this growth, and assumed local/state/federal revenue streams anticipated to be available to the County for transportation improvements.
 This information allows a nexus between the unfunded improvement costs and projected future development.
 The nexus study results in a calculation that determines the fair share that future development must pay for a particular type of land use development (i.e., residential and/or non-residential uses).
 The nexus analysis will be on the incremental land use growth projected to occur in County between January 1, 2019 and January 1, 2040.